 It’s no surprise that this film was hotly controversial on its initial release, since it tells the story of Brian, a hapless Messiah of sorts, condemned to live in the shadow of the Other Guy from Galilee.
-Its debut saw the first stirrings in popular culture of the phenomenon of synthetic outrage – then only practiced by the more conservative elements of society; now everyone is at it – with most of the complaints about the film coming from people who hadn’t even seen it.
-In fact the Monty Python team were nonplussed by the media hoo-hah – true, they had set out to make a film lambasting Christianity but had drawn a blank after they all came to the conclusion that Jesus Christ was a pretty cool kind of guy.
+Its debut saw the first stirrings in popular culture of the phenomenon of synthetic outrage – then only practised by the more conservative elements of society; now everyone is at it – with most of the complaints about the film coming from people who hadn’t even seen it.
+In fact the Monty Python team were nonplussed by the media hoo-hah – true, they had set out to make a film lambasting Christianity but had hit a wall and decided to change tack after all coming to the conclusion that Jesus Christ was a pretty cool kind of guy.

 © Steve Morrissey 2001